-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 and 2022 to 2023 academic year.

 Internal data for disadvantaged students at Northampton School for Boys continues to demonstrate they make good progress that is significantly above boys nationally.
 The school remains very proud of the progress and the attainment of all of its students.